d12frosted/elpa-mirror/gnu/denote-readme.txt

   keyword ([Features of the file-naming scheme for searching or filtering]).

-  Once the files are matched, the user has to options: (i) narrow the list to the matching items or (ii) exclude the matching items from the list.
+  Once the files are matched, the user has two options: (i) narrow the list to the matching items or (ii) exclude the matching items from the list.